 A pelvic examination is looking at and feeling the size and shape of the external and internal reproductive organs.
-These include the vulva (outside), and vagina, uterus, ovaries and fallopian tubes (inside).
-Generally, the whole exam takes no more than 5 minutes.
+These include the vulva (outside), and vagina, uterus, ovaries, and fallopian tubes (inside).
+Generally, the whole exam takes no more than five minutes.

 The exam helps to make sure that your reproductive organs are healthy.
 It also helps your health care provider detect medical conditions (such as infections or abnormal Pap smears) that could become serious if not treated.
 Many clinicians recommend that you have your first pelvic exam when you become sexually active or reach the age of 21 years.

 The pelvic examination will not hurt.
 Many women describe the experience as a sensation of crowding or fullness in the vagina; however, there should be no pain.
 Sometimes a woman will feel discomfort, especially is she is tense.

 It is normal to feel uncomfortable, embarrassed, or even scared.
 Many women complain that the most objectionable part of the exam is that it feels undignified to have to expose one’s genitals to a stranger.
 You may be less embarrassed if you remember your clinician is highly trained and has probably performed hundreds or thousands of exams.
 The exam is not an emotional or sexual experience for the clinician.
 It is okay to have someone with you, such as your mother or close girlfriend.

 Ordinarily, yes.
 You will be given a gown and asked to remove your clothes, including your bra and panties.
 You can undress in privacy and put on the gown before the clinician comes in for the exam.